lnkhamalah/medical-transportation-system-design/05-System-Architecture/03-high-level-architecture.md

 Logs capture metadata and action history but avoid storing PHI in log payloads.

 This supports dispute resolution and operational debugging.

+Monitoring also includes detection of abnormal request spikes, rate-limit triggers, and repeated failed CAPTCHA validations.

+These signals can be used to temporarily tighten rate limits or block suspicious IP ranges via AWS WAF without interrupting legitimate operational traffic.